isaacafrifa/CLR/README.md

 ### General Info ###

-* This project serves as a starter pack for eCommerce applications using basic microservices such as product,customer,orders etc.
+* This project serves a backend for my Bug Tracker (React App).
+This application uses a monolith architecture.
-* This project is strictly for *demo* purposes
+* This project is as at now strictly for *demo* purposes and will be used be published on heroku soon.
 * Version : v1

 ### Technologies ###